 What safety measures are in place?

-The risk of a concussion will always there, but in just the past 15 years we’ve become much more educated.
-Schools, coaches, and officials are taking more precautions and treating concussions seriously.
+The risk of a concussion will always there, but weíve become much more educated on the matter even in the last decade.
+Today, schools, coaches, and officials are taking more precautions and treating concussions seriously.

 Helmets and other gear have been developed to provide a greater amount of protection for any type of injury, not just to the head.